Women in Vedic Culture

 One day a strict smarta-brahmana, Mahidhara Swami, came to the banks of the Sveta-Ganga and wanted to have darshan of her holy feet.
 He had come to offer worship for his ancestors and while in discussion with Sri Gangamata Goswamini, she instructed the Srimad-Bhagavatam to him.
 The brahmana was astonished by her explanations and asked to take shelter of her.
 On an auspicious day she initiated him into the Radha-Krishna mantra of ten syllables.
 On the order of Sri Gangamata Goswamini, he preached the message of nama-prema, ecstasy of the holy name, and the teachings of Lord Chaitanya throughout Bengal.

-Sri Sita Thakurani is the eternal wife of Sri Advaita Acharya, who is considered an avatara of Maha-Vishnu.
-Sita Thakurani is to be worshiped as much as Mother Sachideva, the mother of Sri Chaitanya.
+Sri Sita Thakurani is the eternal wife of Sri Advaita Acharya around 500 years ago, who is considered an avatara of Maha-Vishnu.
+In this way, Sita Thakurani is more than an ordinary human and is to be worshiped as much as Mother Sachideva, the mother of Sri Chaitanya.
 She married Advaita Acharya in Phuliya Nagara and they moved to Shantipura.
-Sita Thakurani was always absorbed in motherly devotion to Sri Chaitanya and would instruct Jagannatha Misra, Sri Chaitanya's father, on how to care for the boy.
+Sita Thakurani was always absorbed in motherly devotion to Sri Chaitanya and would instruct Jagannatha Misra, Sri Chaitanya’s father, on how to care for the boy.

 Advaita Acharya was the one who did special worship near the Ganges in Shantipur to call the Lord to appear in this world, having felt that the conditions were so bad that only the Lord Himself could help.
 Thus, both Advaita Acharya and Sita Thakurani were in great bliss when Sri Chaitanya appeared in this world, and she brought Him many presents.
 From then on, Sri Sita Thakurani would often come to Mayapur from Shantipur to see the child and to give instructions to Sachimata about how to care for the child.